ANALYTICS TO INFORM

 Emily Kund

 Helping people and organizations begin their data visualization and Tableau journey.
-I'm a fan of training, Tableau, data viz, my kids, cupcakes, and fitness.
+I'm a fan of training, Tableau, data viz, my kids, cupcakes, and karate.

 Archives